pattonsgirl/CEG2350/Labs/Lab11/README.md

 ## Part 2 - Packet Capture

 Use your AWS instance for this part.
 For these some exercises, you'll need to create two `ssh` connections to your AWS instance (like you did for the processes lab).

+The point of this section is to analyze **raw networking traffic** versus seeing the "compiled" result at the application level.
+Since the AWS instance does not have a broswer, the application you will be using is **curl**.
+You won't see a "pretty" web page - you will see the raw text that makes up a web page.
+Don't believe me?
+Right click on this page and select "View Source" and start looking at all HTML tagging that makes your pages look so nice.

 `tcpdump` is a command line utility that allows you to capture and analyze network traffic going through your system.
 Mind you, this is network traffic - **packets**. in your browser, you see web content that is assembled from packets.
 For this lab, you will craft a `tcpdump` command to analyze traffic over the AWS instance's network interface and apply filters so that you can focus on traffic going to / from specific hosts.